 The power of Ethereum lies in its community since it is a platform that allows others to build projects that could revolutionize virtually any industry.
 Ethereum Classic, however, is stained with the unfortunate history of the DAO.
 The core idea behind the DAO could have made a substantial impact on the future of technology, and the core flaws in its security gave birth to a stronger platform.

-The sheer market cap size and strong community behind Ethereum (ETH) foreshadow a bright future.
+The sheer market cap size and the strong community behind Ethereum (ETH) foreshadow a bright future.
 ETC, on the other hand, appears to be slowly shrinking in market cap comparison to the rest of the crypto world and consists more of a combination of immutable blockchain loyalists, ETH antagonists, and general market speculators.
 But with the addition of Ethereum Classic to Coinbase, it looks as if the ETC vs ETH competition may not be settled just yet.